yiisoft/yii2/docs/guide-es/test-fixtures.md

 }
 ```

-The dependency also ensures, that the fixtures are loaded and unloaded in a well defined order.
-In the above example `UserFixture` will
-always be loaded before `UserProfileFixture` to ensure all foreign key references exist and will be unloaded after `UserProfileFixture`
-has been unloaded for the same reason.
 La dependencia también asegura que los fixtures son cargados y descargados en un orden bien definido.
 En el ejemplo `UserFixture`
 será siempre cargado antes de `UserProfileFixture` para asegurar que todas las referencias de las claves foráneas existan y será siempre descargado después de `UserProfileFixture`
 por la misma razón.